Part 1 – What your membership provides

 - Any liability which is covered by, or would but for anything done or not done by you be covered by, an indemnity provided by the National Health Service or by any health board, hospital trust or other public authority or employer's indemnity arrangements.

-- Personal conduct that does not arise from the practice of medicine, dentistry or an allied health profession.
+- Complaints, investigations or tribunal processes (other than those involving the GMC, GDC or other relevant clinical professional regulator), relating to personal conduct that does not arise from the practice of medicine, dentistry or an allied health profession.
 Click here for further detailed guidance.

 - Matters that should be dealt with by public liability, employers’ liability or directors’ liability insurances.